beijingjazzpanda/buddhainstrument.github.io/README.md

-For who can easily play buddha instrument by cliking mouse or key on their PC or mobile phone.
+For who can easily play buddha instrument by clicking mouse or key on their PC or mobile phone.

 [Demo here](https://beijingjazzpanda.github.io/buddha_instrument/)